monkeyxite/ml-math/README.md

 Linear Algebra is the computational engine for many of the Machine Learning algorithms.
 This is the most important maths topic you need to learn.

 * Gilbert Strang.
 Introduction to Linear Algebra.
 Wellesley-Cambridge Press, 4th edition edition, 2009.
-The most famous textbook in the area, it goes together with Prof. Strang’s [video lectures](http://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm).
+The most famous textbook in the area, it goes together with Prof. Strang’s [video lectures](http://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm) or [Introduction to Linear Algebra@163](http://open.163.com/special/opencourse/daishu.html).

 * Howard Anton.
 Elementary Linear Algebra.
 Wiley, all edition edition, 2010.
 This book does not assume any background knowledge, however, it covers the key topics to be used in machine learning.